 This stretch is like the Sphinx but not quite the same.
 Lie down on your mat with your legs stretched behind you, and both palms directly in front of you.
 Using the strength in your abdominals, pull your upper body into a vertical position while your legs remain flat to the mat.
 You should lift up through the crown of your head and chest, rather than falling back into the small of your back.
 You can hold this pose for 5 min, if possible.

-These are just some of the stretches that can give great relief if done daily.
+These are just some of the stretches that can give great relief from back pain if done daily.
 Before engaging in a program of this type, you should always check with your doctor.
 There are also classes that can teach you to do these poses correctly, and you can stretch your way to less pain.